Berenice Abbott

-Berenice Alice Abbott (July 17, 1898 – December 9, 1991) was an American photographer best known for her portraits of between-the-wars 20th century cultural figures, New York City photographs of architecture and urban design of the 1930s, and science interpretation in the 1940s to 1960s.
+Berenice Alice Abbott (July 17, 1898 – December 9, 1991) was an American photographer best known for her portraits of cultural figures of the interwar period, New York City photographs of architecture and urban design of the 1930s, and science interpretation of the 1940s to the 1960s.

+Super Sight, also known as the Abbott Process, is a form of macro photography developed in the early 1940s by Berenice Abbott.

 Early years

 Abbott was born in Springfield, Ohio and brought up in Ohio by her divorced mother, née Lillian Alice Bunn (m.
 Charles E. Abbott in Chillicothe OH, 1886).

-She attended Ohio State University for two semesters, but left in early 1918 when her professor was dismissed because he was a German teaching an English class.
+She attended The Ohio State University for two semesters, but left in early 1918 when her professor was dismissed because he was a German teaching an English class.
 She moved to New York City, where she studied sculpture and painting.
 In 1921 she traveled to Paris and studied sculpture with Emile Bourdelle.
 While in Paris, she became an assistant to Man Ray, who wanted someone with no previous knowledge of photography.
 Abbott took revealing portraits of Ray's fellow artists.